I'm Honey!

 I fall in love with summer all over again, as it is a continuation of spring.
 Flowers burst out in fuller bloom and the branches of the tree are dressed in their finest greenery.

 Lake Michigan, outside my window, looks like a sheet of sheer glass calming all of my senses.
 Sunrises occur earlier and sunsets take place each day much later.
 I smile more, walk more, and see more friends.
 I indulge myself in more shopping and travel more, and it seems I have a constant smile on my face.
-Life is breezier and lighter.
+Life is breezier and lighter, and this season brings a sense of happiness to my marriage and personal life.

 How marriage changes during retirement